-c) Order Form
+d) Order Form

-Items listed on the Uniform Order Form can be amended from time to time only by mutual agreement of the parties.
+Items listed on the Work Clothing Order Form (Appendix "B") can be amended from time to time only by mutual agreement of the parties.
+The Region will endeavour to provide each employee with their Work Clothing Order Form no later than June 30th of each year.

-d) Employees to Provide Personal Clothing
+e) Employees to Provide Personal Clothing

 Employees who do not choose the standard issue will be responsible for providing their own clothing, at their own expense, in the approved colour (blue).
 Excessively worn, tattered or dirty clothing will not be permitted.
-Green clothing may no longer be worn.

-e) Clothing Required when Reporting
+f) Clothing Required when Reporting